Reviving the Range School: Range Science Training for Colorado Extension Agents

 After initial curriculum development and feedback from agents, we scheduled 5 training sessions, one in each month from January-May 2022 (see below).

-Overall, our approach is to deliver to agents a basic understanding of range science (while making space for more advanced learners to move beyond that) and build a community of practice that improves connections between campus and non-campus extension faculty and staff, including among staff with little training in range science.
+Overall, our approach was to deliver to Extension agents a basic understanding of range science, create opportunities for more advanced learners, and build a community of practice that improves connections between campus and non-campus extension faculty and staff, including among staff with little training in range science.
+The webinar series offered a basic understanding, while the follow up field visits, workshops, and Q&A sessions provided in-depth information on advanced topics, like virtual fence, pinyon-juniper management, monitoring and rangeland restoration.

 Education & Outreach Initiatives